DANS-KNAW/easy-bag-store/docs/tutorial.md

 this is easily fixed by removing `fetch.txt` yourself, along with any entries for it in the tag manifests.

 [^2]: In the BagIt specs prior to V1.0 there was an ambiguity about whether such a bag was to be considered valid.
-It was possible to read [the section on completeness in the BagIt specs] as saying the whenever there was a `fetch.txt` file, the bag could not be valid.
+It was possible to read [the section on completeness in the BagIt specs] as saying that whenever there was a `fetch.txt` file, the bag could not be valid.
 This has been removed from V1.0, so we'll consider the point as academic.

 [cURL]: https://curl.haxx.se/